 My body started shaking in the car as I was on my way to the railway station.
 I had just heard the news on the radio.
 They talked about yesterday’s terror attack, and it made me feel like I was on my way to do important things like I’m really taking part of something bigger.

-But my body had steel shaking inside it when I arrived and after few moments, it got worse.
-When I tried to listen to what Ruth was talking about, my heartbeat was getting faster and my breath was becoming less and less effective even though I tried very hard to control it.
+But my body had steel shaking inside it when I arrived, and after a few moments, it got worse.
+When I tried to listen to what Ruth was talking about, my heartbeat was getting faster and my breath was becoming less and less effective even though I worked very hard to control it.

 I didn’t think that meeting Palestinians for peace-building could be a trigger, I know they are humans just like any other person.

 I understand that whats happening is a panic attack and I can’t escape it.
-I realized in the very beginning that it was happening and I needed external help.
-So, I took my SOS medicine and hoped it would be alright, but it is totally not alright.
+I realized at the very beginning that it was happening and I needed external help.
+So, I took my SOS medicine and hoped it would be alright, but it is entirely not alright.
 I’m dealing with PTSD and I can’t even tell you about a single event that was the cause of it.
-It starts almost 9 years ago, I was 13 years old in the 2008 Gaza War, I simply can’t remember it clear enough.
+It started almost 9 years ago, I was 13 years old in the 2008 Gaza War, I simply can’t remember it clearly enough.
 I guess that is one of the symptoms of PTSD.
 All I can remember are the small details.
-Things like my mom making Moroccan donuts for Hanukkah but we forgot to eat them because of the war or how all the Bar-Mitzvas of all my friends from the kibbutz were cancelled or the rocket that fell next to my grandma and grandpa’s home when they weren’t there.
+Things like my mom making Moroccan donuts for Hanukkah but we forgot to eat them because of the war or how all the Bar-Mitzvahs of all my friends from the kibbutz were cancelled or the rocket that fell next to my grandma and grandpa’s home when they weren’t there.